dogtail9/ProjectTemplateTutorial/README.md

 # Project Template Tutorial
 This is a tutorial on how to create a project template for Visual Studio with multiple projects, commands, dialogs and external tools.
-The project template will have a mandatory and an optional project that you can choose from an dialog when the project is created.
+The project template will have a mandatory and an optional project that you can choose from a dialog when the project is created.
-There will also be an item template that uses Text Template Transformation Toolkit (T4) to generate code from an DSL.
+There will also be an item template that uses Text Template Transformation Toolkit (T4) to generate code from a DSL.

 ## Step 0 : Prerequisites
 I have the following softwares installed on my machine.